How to build a property portfolio – Your starter guide

 How you will build a property portfolio will be highly dependent on your individual circumstances.
 If you’re planning to buy entirely in cash, and manage to find properties with no chains, you could see everything completed in mere days.
 But, if you’re working with a high-street bank with a backlog of cases, and you’re trying to purchase several homes in chains, you’ll be looking at months.

 Zoopla says from start to finish, the house buying process could take anywhere between 12 weeks to 6 months.
-Meanwhile, research from Smoove found that the average time taken to complete the process over the last 6 months or so reached 153 days.
-For comparison, the average length was 124 days in 2019.
+Meanwhile, according to Rightmove, it now takes on average 149 days from the point an offer is accepted to legal completion — a rise of 26% from the 119 days it took in 2019.

 What is a property portfolio’s advantages?

 Aside from capital growth, the income that could be generated from a property portfolio may also be substantial.
-In 2022, a record 73% of new buy-to-let purchases earnt gross yields above 5%, up from 63% in 2016.
-Some 23% of new investors earnt gross yields of 8% or above, according to Hamptons.
+In the second quarter of 2024, landlords generated an average rental yield of 6.3%, according to Paragon Bank, a 10-year high.

 While yields have faced pressure from inflation, rents in general are on the up.
-The average rental payment in the UK has gone up by £115 a month since September 2021, according to Zoopla.
-Tenants are now paying over £1,000 a month to their landlords.
-This amount easily doubles in London and the Southeast.
-Over the last year or so – in the face of rate hikes, energy crises, and supply-chain issues – private rental prices rose consistently.
+The average rent for new lets in the UK was £1,226 in June 2024 according to Zoopla, a 6.6% rise on the prior year.
+As to be expected, rents are also substantially higher in London and the Southeast.
+In recent years – in the face of rate hikes, energy crises, and supply-chain issues – private rental prices rose consistently.

 Buy to let mortgage guide